fennadew/performance-matters-server-side/README.md

 ## NPM scripts, CommonJS & Browserify
 You can find the npm scripts in the `package.json` file under "scripts".
 When you run `npm start` your the terminal, `node app.js` will be executed.
-`build-js` is a custom npm script so you need to run `npm run build-js` in your terminal.
-It will run browserify.
+`build` is a custom npm script so you need to run `npm run build` in your terminal.
+It will run browserify and babel.
 This looks up all the scripts in the public/javascripts folder and bundles all modules in public/javascripts/bundle.js.
 Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
 Node does that automatically by using CommonJS.
+Babel will minify the JavaScript

   "scripts": {

     "start": "node app.js",
-    "build-js": "browserify public/javascripts/*.js > public/javascripts/bundle.js"
+    "build": "npm run build:js",

   }